ZequanLIU/V1_AllenBrainInstitute/README.md

 ## TO DO in the future

 1. Add realistic LGN inputs
-2. Tune connectivity following experimental data from the synaptic physiology database
+2. Tune connectivity following experimental data from the synaptic physiology database.
+Change parameters in cfg.py
 3. Add synaptic dynamics (LTP, STD) adn synaptic strength from same database
+4. Add input normalization to all neurons, to reproduce *synaptic democracy*
-4. Tune unknown parameters for reproducing *in-vivo* activity.
+5. Tune unknown parameters for reproducing *in-vivo* activity.

+## Bugs

+1. The models with `'AllActive'` segments are not currently working.
+2. Others?